Ambivalent prejudice: Views

 According to Whitley and Kite, ambivalent prejudice comes from one person having both good and bad thoughts about an outgroup.
 The example in their book The Psychology of Prejudice and Discrimination talks about race and how some people often have ambivalent attitudes towards people of other races.
 This means that their behavior is also ambivalent: "sometimes it is positive, sometimes negative."

 Irwin Katz said that ambivalent prejudice occurs when only the individual becomes aware of the conflicting attitudes, which can be caused for most people simply by coming face to face with someone from the outgroup.
 According to Katz, that conflict of attitudes can cause problems with one's self-image because it seems as if one is not living up to all important values that one holds.
 The conflict can cause negative emotions, which are expressed in negative behavior.

 Irwin Katz and Glen Hass (1988) believed that contradicting American values are to blame for ambivalent prejudice.
-The first value is that hard work will always pay off and people get what they deserve, bur the other value is that all people are equal and that people should help the less fortunate.
+The first value is that hard work will always pay off and people get what they deserve, but the other value is that all people are equal and that people should help the less fortunate.
 When that is applied to race, many people are torn.
 They see disadvantaged people of other races as not working hard enough to be worth as much as people of their own race, but they also understand that people of other race have a harder time financially and socially.
 Those mixed emotions lead to ambivalence.

 Tara MacDonald and Mark Zanna suggested that stereotypes were to blame for ambivalent prejudice.
 According to MacDonald and Zanna, people can like others and respect others, and both emotions work independently of each other.
 When a person feels those things towards an entire group, it is because of stereotypes.
 Therefore, a person can like and disrespect people of other races because of certain stereotypes, or they can dislike but respect the same group of people for other stereotypes.

 In a study testing the nature of ambivalent prejudice, Hisako Matsuo and Kevin McIntyre (2005) studied American attitudes toward immigrant groups.
 He proposed that ambivalent prejudice stems from two views.
 There is the individualistic attitude that values the Protestant work ethic, an attitude that is associated with more negative attitudes toward outgroups.
 The other view is an egalitarian or humanitarian one, which is associated with more positive attitudes toward outgroups.